srobo/runbook/docs/volunteering/all-committees-meeting.md

 After the meeting the minutes will be moved to the organisation folder.

+## Tasks

+Action items raised during the these meetings are tracked as GitHub issues on the committee-tasks repository.

 [0] In early meetings the document was editable at all times, and more and more talking points kept getting added as the meeting went on.
 This resulted in a very long meeting, and going largely out of scope.